huohuoren4/docs/python/flask/user_guide/app_context.md

 # The Application Context {#the-application-context}

 The application context keeps track of the application-level data during a request, CLI command, or other activity.
-Rather than passing the application around to each function, the [current_app](https://flask.palletsprojects.com/en/2.3.x/api/#flask.current_app) and g proxies are accessed instead.
+Rather than passing the application around to each function, the `current_app` and g proxies are accessed instead.

-This is similar to [The Request Context](https://flask.palletsprojects.com/en/2.3.x/reqcontext/), which keeps track of request-level data during a request.
+This is similar to [The Request Context](/python/flask/user_guide/request_context#the-request-context), which keeps track of request-level data during a request.
 A corresponding application context is pushed when a request context is pushed.

 ## Purpose of the Context {#purpose-of-the-context}

-The [Flask](https://flask.palletsprojects.com/en/2.3.x/api/#flask.Flask) application object has attributes, such as [config](https://flask.palletsprojects.com/en/2.3.x/api/#flask.Flask.config), that are useful to access within views and [CLI commands](https://flask.palletsprojects.com/en/2.3.x/cli/).
+The `Flask` application object has attributes, such as `config`, that are useful to access within views and [CLI commands](/python/flask/user_guide/cmd_interface#command-line-interface).
 However, importing the `app` instance within the modules in your project is prone to circular import issues.
-When using the [app factory pattern](https://flask.palletsprojects.com/en/2.3.x/patterns/appfactories/)or writing reusable [blueprints](https://flask.palletsprojects.com/en/2.3.x/blueprints/) or [extensions](https://flask.palletsprojects.com/en/2.3.x/extensions/) there won’t be an `app` instance to import at all.
+When using the [app factory pattern](/python/flask/user_guide/pattern/app_factories#application-factories) or writing reusable [blueprints](/python/flask/user_guide/blueprint#modular-applications-with-blueprints) or [extensions](/python/flask/user_guide/extension#extensions) there won’t be an `app` instance to import at all.

 Flask solves this issue with the application context.
-Rather than referring to an `app` directly, you use the [current_app](https://flask.palletsprojects.com/en/2.3.x/api/#flask.current_app) proxy, which points to the application handling the current activity.
+Rather than referring to an `app` directly, you use the `current_app` proxy, which points to the application handling the current activity.

 Flask automatically pushes an application context when handling a request.
-View functions, error handlers, and other functions that run during a request will have access to [current_app](https://flask.palletsprojects.com/en/2.3.x/api/#flask.current_app).
+View functions, error handlers, and other functions that run during a request will have access to `current_app`.

-Flask will also automatically push an app context when running CLI commands registered with [Flask.cli](https://flask.palletsprojects.com/en/2.3.x/api/#flask.Flask.cli) using `@app.cli.command()`.
+Flask will also automatically push an app context when running CLI commands registered with `Flask.cli` using `@app.cli.command()`.

 ## Lifetime of the Context {#lifetime-of-the-context}

 The application context is created and destroyed as necessary.
-When a Flask application begins handling a request, it pushes an application context and a [request context](https://flask.palletsprojects.com/en/2.3.x/reqcontext/).
+When a Flask application begins handling a request, it pushes an application context and a [request context](/python/flask/user_guide/request_context#the-request-context).
 When the request ends it pops the request context then the application context.
 Typically, an application context will have the same lifetime as a request.

-See [The Request Context](https://flask.palletsprojects.com/en/2.3.x/reqcontext/) for more information about how the contexts work and the full life cycle of a request.
+See [The Request Context](/python/flask/user_guide/request_context#the-request-context) for more information about how the contexts work and the full life cycle of a request.

 ## Manually Push a Context {#manually-push-a-context}

-If you try to access [current_app](https://flask.palletsprojects.com/en/2.3.x/api/#flask.current_app), or anything that uses it, outside an application context, you’ll get this error message:
+If you try to access `current_app`, or anything that uses it, outside an application context, you’ll get this error message:

 ```
 RuntimeError: Working outside of application context.